nishant8BITS/formly/README.md

 # formly

-Provide a great way to manage and capture data from different sources using fluid interface.
+formly is an open source project for provide a great way to manage and capture API.
+It's easy to deploy on local server.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+# build and run

+Go to clone directory and run ./install.sh

+Enjoy Formly